-If after reviewing this information, you feel you would like to be a member of the CAAB to learn more about the social services in the community and have input in program funding allocations, please submit an application and return it with a current resume to Rebecca Royce.
+If after reviewing this information you would like to apply to be a member of the CAAB and learn about the social services in the community and have input in program funding allocations, please submit an application and return it with a current resume to Rebecca Royce.
+To view a list of vacant positions and download an application, please visit https://clark.wa.gov/community-services/caab-community-action-advisory-board.

-Please contact Rebecca Royce at 564.397.7863 or Rebecca.Royce@clark.wa.gov for additional information.
+Please contact Rebecca Royce for additional information.
 You are welcome to attend a meeting with no obligation.
 Please see the Time, Date and Location of Meetings.

-MAIL

-Rebecca Royce

-Clark County Community Services

-PO Box 5000

-Vancouver, WA 98666
+MAIL Rebecca Royce Clark County Community Services PO Box 5000 Vancouver, WA 98666 E-MAIL Rebecca.Royce@clark.wa.gov PHONE 564.397.7863

-E-MAIL Rebecca.Royce@clark.wa.gov